cloudify-cosmo/cloudify-stage/doc/widgets/readme.md

 ```

-*getManager*() - used to access the connected manager
+###### getManager()

+Returns manager object.
+Used to read current manager's properties.
+Available calls:
+ - getIp()
+ - getCurrentUsername()
+ - getManagerUrl(url, data)
+ - getApiVersion()
+ - getSelectedTenant()
+ - doGetFull(url, params, parseResponse, fullData, size)

+###### getExternal()

-The manager gives access to the manager's rest api.
-The url is the service url without the /api/vX.X
+Provides access to connected manager's rest api.
+The URL is the service URL without the /api/vX.X

-    doGet(url,params)

-    doPost(url,params,data)

-    doDelete(url,params,data)

-    doPut(url,params,data)

-    doUpload(url,params,file,method)
+    doGet(URL,params)

+    doPost(URL,params,data)

+    doDelete(URL,params,data)

+    doPut(URL,params,data)

+    doUpload(URL,params,file,method)

-It also exposes a method to only construcgt the URL.
+It also exposes a method to only construct the URL.
 It should be used carefully since some request headers needs to be passed to the manager.

-    getManagerUrl(url,data)
+    getManagerUrl(URL,data)

 for example:
 ```javascript
     return this.toolbox.getManager().doDelete(`/deployments/${blueprint.id}`);